What is FTP, and What is FTP Server?

 - Multiple-download and installation options

-Waarp is an open source Web server that serves several protocols (HTTP, FTP, FTPS, SSH, SFTP) and several proprietary protocols.
+Waarp is a yet another open-source Web server that serves several protocols (HTTP, FTP, FTPS, SSH, SFTP) and several proprietary protocols.
 Waarp os meant for developers for companies and enterprise to implement it with their projects, or extend it for their uses.
 Waarp is a full-featured server, but with WaarpFTP it provides a powerful developer-friendly server to build custom FTP servers on top of it.
 Waarp's team released WaarpGatewayFTP a powerful FTP server that is built on top of WaarpFTP as a functional production-ready example.

 - Open source released under LGPL.